mitmproxy/mitmproxy/docs/src/content/howto-ignoredomains.md

 --ignore-hosts 17\.178\.\d+\.\d+:443
 ```

-This option can also be used to whitelist some domains through negative lookahead expressions.
-However, ignore patterns are always matched against the IP address of the target before being matched against its domain name.
-Thus, the pattern must allow any IP addresses using an expression like `^(?![0-9\.]+:)` in order for domains whitelisting to work.
+This option can also be used to only allow some specific domains through negative lookahead expressions.
+However, ignore
+patterns are always matched against the IP address of the target before being matched against its domain name.
+Thus, the
+pattern must allow any IP addresses using an expression like `^(?![0-9\.]+:)` in order for this to work.
 Here are examples of such patterns:

 ```
 # Ignore everything but example.com and mitmproxy.org (not subdomains):